Suspensions on X: History

 In September 2017, Twitter responded to calls to suspend U.S. President Donald Trump's account, clarifying that they will not do so as they consider his tweets to be "newsworthy".

 In October 2017, Twitter posted a calendar of upcoming changes related to enforcement.
 Among other things, Twitter promised to provide "a better experience for suspension appeals", including a detailed description to the user of how a suspended account violated the rules.

 In November 2017, Twitter gave a deadline of 18 December to comply with their new policy, adding: "You also may not affiliate with organizations that—whether by their own statements or activity both on and off the platform—use or promote violence against civilians to further their causes".
 On 18 December, the accounts of several high-profile organizations were suspended.

 Following Elon Musk's acquisition of Twitter in October 2022, it was reported that the platform was planning to end the use of permanent suspensions.
 In November 2022, Musk stated that accounts that engage in impersonation without a "clear" parody label would be permanently suspended without warning.

 Many anti-fascist activists were purged from Twitter in November 2022 after Musk outsourced content moderation decisions to the platform's users, notably inviting right-wing journalist Andy Ngo to report anti-fascist accounts directly to him.
 Among those suspended were a group that provides armed security to LGBT events, accounts parodying Elon Musk, and a Palestinian news outlet known for criticizing the Israeli military.

-Around early 2025, many users began reporting being "silenced" and suspended from X (formerly Twitter), without any possibility of reinstatement.
-The standard suspension appeal form often led to no response — not even an automated acknowledgement — even after several months of daily submissions.
-According to reports compiled in Reddit’s X Megathread, the issue seems to occur frequently after subscribing to the Premium service.
-Some users argue this practice may violate consumer protection laws.
+At the end of 2024, Twitter released its first transparency report, stating that 5.3 million accounts were suspended in the first 6 months of 2024, (compared with 1.6 million suspensions in the first half of 2022, prior to Elon Musk's takeover).
+This did not include spam account suspensions, which totaled 464 million.
+However, many real users reported being incorrectly flagged and/or suspended for spam because they used a third-party applications to access Twitter, but they were never given an explanation.

 The Better Business Bureau (BBB) has reportedly received multiple complaints regarding these account suspensions, but attempts to contact X have remained unanswered.
 The situation has raised concerns about potential violations of the Digital Services Act (DSA) in the European Union, particularly regarding platform transparency and user rights.